silverbulletmd/silverbullet/website/SilverBullet.md

 While you _can_ use SilverBullet as a simple note taking application that stores notes in plain [[Markdown]] files on disk, it becomes truly powerful in the hands of more technical power users.
 By leveraging [[Metadata]] annotations, its [[Objects]] infrastructure, [[Live Queries]] and [[Live Templates]], SilverBullet becomes a powerful _end-user programming tool_, enabling you to quickly develop various types of ad-hoc knowledge applications.

-SilverBullet is implemented as an open-source, self-hosted, offline-capable web application.
+SilverBullet is implemented as an _open-source_, _self-hosted_, _offline-capable_ web application (PWA).

 You’ve been told there is _no such thing_ as a [silver bullet](https://en.wikipedia.org/wiki/Silver_bullet).

 You were told wrong.

-## Quick links
+# Quick links
 * [[Install]]: how to install and deploy SilverBullet
 * [[Manual]]: the beginnings of a user manual
-* [[CHANGELOG]]: SilverBullet is in very active development, so things change rapidly.
+* [[CHANGELOG]]: SilverBullet is in active development, so things change rapidly.
 Watch this to see what’s new and changed.
 * Development:
   * [Roadmap](https://github.com/orgs/silverbulletmd/projects/2/views/1): currently planned features and priorities
   * [Issues](https://github.com/silverbulletmd/silverbullet/issues): if you have ideas, or find bugs, please report them